Unboxed-Software/solana-course/content/token-program.md

 ### 2. Token Program

 Now that we have a way of initializing our keypair, we need to establish a connection with Solana’s devnet.
-In `main`, let’s call `initializeKeypair`, create a connection to a Solana cluster, and then call`requestAirdrop` to fund the user with 2 devnet SOL:
+In `main`, after we call `initializeKeypair`, let's first create a connection to a Solana cluster, then call `requestAirdrop` to fund the user with 2 devnet SOL:

 ```tsx
 async function main() {